 Coverage for this program will be provided to Members with documented coronary artery disease, diabetes or high cholesterol to help participants reduce disease risk factors through lifestyle changes.
 The program must be approved by your PCP.

-M. Hearing Aids: You Pay...
-See below
+M. Hearing Aids:

 Members age 21 and under (Requires Prior Approval):